HL7NZ/hpi/input/pagecontent/StructureDefinition-HPIPractitionerRole-intro.md

 <tr>
 <td>Messaging-address</td>
-<td>The electronic messaging address for the person's role <br /> Only to be used if the Facility messaging address is not appropriate for the specific role <br> Used for the edi-address</td>
+<td>The electronic messaging address for the person's role <br /> Only to be used if the Facility messaging address is not appropriate for the specific role <br> Used for the healthlink edi-address</td>
 </tr>

 <tr>